Loading... Please wait...

 How Fast are you Aging?
 And What you can do about it

-A global longitudinal study, open to all who limit calories as part of a lifestyle for optimal health – DNA HACR is planned to run in perpetuity.
-Participants will gain unique insights into how well their aging interventions work and what can be done to improve them.
+A global longitudinal study, open to all who want to live better longer, 125-Year Plan will run in perpetuity.
+As a participant, you will gain unique insights into how well your aging interventions work and what you can do to improve them.

-Much larger and longer than other studies of this type, DNA HACR will provide participants with a uniquely valuable opportunity to gauge their age-slowing success by comparing their results to those of others.
+Much larger and longer than other studies of this type, 125-Year Plan will provide participants with a uniquely valuable opportunity to gauge their age-slowing success by comparing their results to those of others.
 We expect the study to respond to questions about the effects on aging of diet and other lifestyle aspects – questions that hitherto have been answered largely by guesswork.

 Identities of all participants and their results will be strictly confidential.
 The study will be blinded so that researchers and analysts will not know what data belong to which participants.